LJ-Hao/MLC-LLM-on-Jetson/README.md

 ```
 here is the result:
 ![Result](./source/Llama-2-7b-chat-hf.png)
-you can see without quanifing with MLC, Jetson Nano 16GB can not run
+you can see without quanifing with MLC, Jetson Nano 16GB can load the model but cant not run

 ### second : run Llama with quanifing with MCL
 ```shell